 The EU refining industry plays a major role in the economies of its Member States, both directly and indirectly.
 Refineries provide work to approximately 120,000 employees and contractors.
-Indirect employment accounts for an additional 500,000 jobs, many of which are in highly-skilled technical positions, logistics or marketing.
+Indirect employment accounts for an additional 1.20 million jobs, many of which are in highly-skilled technical positions, logistics or marketing.
 Furthermore, the refining industry supports employment in the engineering, building and infrastructure industries, which all supply services and equipment.

 THE EU REFINING INDUSTRY IS A MAJOR PROVIDER OF HIGHLY-SKILLED JOBS AND SCIENTIFIC AND ENGINEERING EXPERTISE

 Oil refiners are constantly investing in R&D (Research and Development) to improve process efficiency, safety, product quality and environmental performance.
 They work closely with academic and research institutions within the fields of science and engineering.
 As a result, many partnerships have developed between the oil industry and these academic institutions.

 A ROBUST DOMESTIC REFINING INDUSTRY CONTRIBUTES TO EU MOBILITY AND ECONOMIC GROWTH

 The free movement of people and goods is a fundamental element to social welfare and economic competitiveness, and a pillar of European integration.
 As the main supplier of transportation fuels in the EU, the refining industry plays an essential role in facilitating mobility.
 Kerosene for air transport, gasoline and diesel for road transport and gasoil and fuel oil for maritime transport all play a key role in maintaining the EU’s standard of living.